joaomo/Certify-Architecture-Kata/ADRs/004_adr_test_result_analysis_and_reporting.md

 #### 3.3.1 Leak Detection: Embedding-Based Similarity Search Workflow

-To detect leaked content, the system will use an embedding-based similarity search to compare test question embeddings with crawled web content.
+The system will implement an embedding-based similarity search mechanism to identify potentially leaked content by comparing embeddings of test questions against crawled web content.
-To gather the web content it is important to feed search engines on the web with queries containing interlectual property of the company.
+When gathering web content, we must carefully avoid exposing any company intellectual property to search engines.
-Therefore searching for potential leaks using the full questions or stored answers from the database is not an option.
+For this reason, we cannot directly search using complete questions or answers from our database, as this would risk revealing proprietary content.

 Instead, we'll use an LLM to generate possible search queries that represent the content of the questions, but do not give away the actual question.
 These search queries can include keywords, domains, or other relevant information that can be used to retrieve similar content from the web.